 This fall, University Economic Development Association (UEDA) members elected CSUN’s Julia Potter president of the national organization.

 Potter started her term Oct.
 1, at the concluding session of the UEDA Annual Summit.
-She has been with CSUN for 14 years, currently serving as director of Educational Partnerships Development and Special University Projects for the Office of the President.
+She has been with CSUN for 14 years, currently serving as director of Educational Partnerships Development and Special University Projects.

 UEDA is a nonprofit organization that brings together higher education institutions, private-sector businesses, nonprofits, government organizations and community economic development stakeholders to create local and regional economic opportunity.